 3 Once you’re ready for big time blogging go self hosting.
 Either add the blog to your existing website or purchase a domain name and try to buy the same name as your blog is going to be.
 If the name is too long, buy a shortened version, something that will be easy for people to remember.

 4 No matter which blogging software you go for, during the setup process do NOT make your username Admin in any form whatsoever.
-Although you can change it later through some gesticulations, as taught by my buddy Adrienne Smith, it’s easier if you start out on the proper road.
+Although you can change it later through some gesticulations, as taught by my buddy Adrienne Smith (who no longer blogs), it’s easier if you start out on the proper road.
 Don’t make it or your password too easy, and have capital letters and numbers as a part of it.

 5 Don’t leave that very first post that blogging software puts on there introducing it to the world.
 Delete it or add your first post to it and change the title and initial link.